 - amount required by the publisher for subvention

-- dollar amount the faculty member is requesting
+- dollar amount that is being requested

-Applicants must attach a copy of the signed contract (or relevant pages thereof) and a letter from the publisher documenting that a subvention of a specific amount is a required condition of publication, if that is the case.
+Applicants must attach a PDF copy of the signed contract (or relevant pages thereof) and a letter from the publisher documenting that a subvention of a specific amount is a required condition of publication, if that is the case.

 For more information, or if you have questions, please contact Jena Turner, Associate Director, at firstname.lastname@example.org or 346-1001.